5 Destinations Where $50/Day Feels Like $200

 - Total: $48/day

 A well-reviewed hotel with a pool starts at $15 per night.
 The legendary banh mi from Madam Khanh costs under $2 and is regularly cited as the best sandwich on earth.
-A custom-tailored suit from one of the town's hundreds of tailors runs $80-120 -- the same quality would cost $800+ in London or New York.
+A custom-tailored suit from one of the town's hundreds of tailors runs $80-120 β the same quality would cost $800+ in London or New York.

 - Accommodation: $18 (pool hotel, breakfast included)

-- Food: $12 (street food lunch, riverside restaurant dinner, fresh beer at 25 cents a glass)
+- Food: $12 (street food lunch, riverside dinner, fresh beer at 25 cents)

-- Activities: $10 (Old Town ticket, cooking class amortized over the trip)
+- Activities: $10 (Old Town ticket, cooking class)

 - Total: $45/day